Regina Guha: Career

-Regina completed her Master of Arts in 1913, earning a first class degree, and standing first in her class.
-She went on to earn a law degree, the Bachelor in Laws in 1915, from Calcutta University.
-She then applied to be enrolled as a pleader (lawyer) in the Alipore District Judge's court, but her application was rejected on the grounds that women were not permitted to enrol.
+In 1916, Guha applied to be enrolled as a "pleader" (present-day lawyer) in the Alipore District Judge's court, but her application was rejected on the grounds that women were not permitted to enroll.
 Regina challenged this decision at the Calcutta High Court, arguing that the governing legislation, the Legal Practitioners Act, allowed qualified "persons" to enroll as lawyers, and that the definition of 'person' included women.
 She was represented by Eardley Norton, a lawyer and member of the Indian National Congress.
-A bench of five male judges of the Calcutta High Court ruled, in the case of In Re Regina Guha, that although the governing law, the Legal Practitioners Act 1879, used the term 'person' in regard to enrolment, this term did not include women.
+On 29th August 1916, a bench of five male judges of the Calcutta High Court ruled, in the case of In re Regina Guha, that although the governing law, the Legal Practitioners Act 1879, used the term 'person' in regard to enrolment, this term did not include women.
 They accordingly denied her the right to enroll as a lawyer.

+The verdict of In re Regina Guha stated:

+"It is clear that the intention of the Legislature was to deal with a recognised existing profession, viz, that of Pleaders, which, up to that time, constituted of men only and to which men only could belong …in respect of which it was admitted that no woman had ever applied for admission as a Pleader.
+As the law now stands, Miss Regina Guha is not entitled to be enrolled as a Pleader…"